Sarah-Bue/tic-tac-toe/README.md

 Microsoft Edge | No issues with appearance, responsiveness, or functionality. | Pass JoyUI Native Browser | No issues with appearance, responsiveness, or functionality. | Pass

 **Device Compatibility**
 Device | Outcome | Pass/Fail
 --- | --- | ---
-MacBook Pro 13" | No issues with appearance, responsiveness, or functionality. | Pass iPhone 13 Mini | No issues with appearance, responsiveness, or functionality. | Pass iPad 9th Generation | No issues with appearance, responsiveness, or functionality. | Pass Acer Predator Helios 300 | No issues with appearance, responsiveness, or functionality. | Pass Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | Pass Samsung Galaxy S23 | No issues with appearance, responsiveness, or functionality. | Pass
+MacBook Pro 13" | No issues with appearance, responsiveness, or functionality. | Pass iPhone 13 Mini | No issues with appearance, responsiveness, or functionality.* | Pass iPad 9th Generation | No issues with appearance, responsiveness, or functionality.* | Pass Acer Predator Helios 300 | No issues with appearance, responsiveness, or functionality. | Pass Black Shark PAR-HOA | No issues with appearance, responsiveness, or functionality. | Pass Samsung Galaxy S23 | No issues with appearance, responsiveness, or functionality. | Pass

+*Comment: On Safari on iPad and iPhone, the text on the buttons appears as blue rather than black.
+The developer decided not to address this issue as this does not have a major impact on the overall appearance.

 **Common Elements Testing**